Best Practices for Running a Social Media Campaign

 Maintain Professional Standards

 Think before you post.
 If you wouldn’t say it in a public setting, don’t say it via social media.
 As stated in the introduction, social media administrators must follow all university policies when publishing digital content.
 Do not post any confidential, copyrighted, or proprietary information about Rutgers faculty, staff, students, or others.
 Protect student and patient privacy.
 Review the Rutgers Visual Identity System when determining appropriate marks or logos to use for your social media sites.
 Follow the Rutgers Editorial Style Guide for naming conventions of our schools and units.
-When it comes to posting photos and videos, model release forms must be obtained from people or groups.
-These forms are required for you to use their image in any medium.
+When it comes to posting photos and videos, model release and HIPAA Authorization forms must be obtained from people or groups.
+Model release forms are required for you to use their image in any medium.
+HIPAA authorization is required from patients and/or patient legal representatives who disclose health information in any form.
 For public events, releases are not required, but they are encouraged.
 If someone asks to have his or her photo removed from a social media site, grant the request unless there are overriding circumstances.

 Promote Your Social Media

 Help the community find your social media sites.
 Post the sites and their icons on your websites and print materials, such as posters, business cards, and newsletters, to spread the word.
 Make social media part of a unit’s standard email signature.
 Don’t forget to put hyperlinks on all of the listings.
 Encourage members of your audience to share the site with their own friends and followers.
 Consider using paid advertising to spread the message.
 (Refer to the Ad Review website for details on Rutgers advertising policy.)
 Contact the Office of University News and Media Relations to ensure that your unit’s sites are listed in the university’s Social Media Directory, which promotes social media sites from units across the university.